 It’s not quite as crazy as it sounds.
 I did it, once.

-Credit cards and personal loans are useful tools in your financing toolkit.
-While they have plenty of shortcomings, they can be an excellent source for bridge- or shortfall-financing: a supplement to a larger financing plan.
+Personal loans and low APR credit cards are useful tools in your financing toolkit.
+While they have plenty of shortcomings, they can be an excellent source for bridge- or shortfall financing: a supplement to a larger financing plan.

 Cons (Not the Kind in Black & White Stripes)